Terms and conditions

 - Clinical tools and technologies for any element of the entire patient journey in musculoskeletal disorders, from diagnosis to post-operative care; or

 - Educational tools, platforms or channels for lifelong training of surgeons.

 There is no pre-defined minimum or maximum amount of funding per project; rather each application is evaluated on its own merits.
 We do not fund projects that are an extension of existing AO business, ie, no educational events, no preclinical or clinical studies.
-And we only support early stage ideas with seed funding for direct project costs (no overhead); if a prototype or intellectual property already exists, consider applying to the AO Development Incubator instead.
+And we only support early stage ideas with seed funding for direct project costs (no overhead).

 Anyone with a compelling idea that fits the scope of the SF.
 All successful applicants must become members of an AO clinical division.

 Applications are evaluated by the SF committee, which submits recommendations to the AOFB for approval.
 The committee comprises the following members: Neal Futran (chair), Jean Pierre Cabassu, Jeffrey Wang (AOFB representative).

 The application process is split into two phases, with all applicants first submitting a short pre-proposal to outline their idea and the rationale behind it.
 Successful applicants will be asked to submit a more detailed full proposal, with greater focus on how they will execute their project and – for shortlisted projects – the opportunity to present their idea.